Are you considering moving to Australia?

 This is a significant increase from the minimum wage of £7.70 for over 21s in the UK.

 There are plenty of career opportunities available for those moving to Australia.

 By using the government website you will be able to tell if your skills are in demand, which can make moving far easier.

-The exchange rate for GDP to AUD is currently at 1.82 AUD to the pound.
+The exchange rate for GDP to AUD is currently at 1.85 AUD to the pound as of February 2022.
 This is amongst the highest the exchange rate has been since 2016!

 This makes now an excellent time to be moving to Australia from the UK.

 With the exchange rate being so high, you will be able to get far more for your money.